google/synthmark/docs/HowToBuild.md

 * Click OK button
 * Then build and run as usual

-## Command Line Interface

-### Building the Command for Running on Android
+## Building the Command Line Executable for Android

 If you have not already, then install the NDK support for Android Studio.

-#### Build using the NDK.
+Then enter:

     cd synthmark/android_mk
     ndk-build

 If ndk-build cannot be found then add the NDK tools to your PATH then try again.

+### Linux

 On Linux, this might work:

     export PATH=$PATH:$HOME/Android/Sdk/ndk-bundle

+### Mac OS

-On Mac OSX, this might work:
+On Mac OSX, this used to work:

     export PATH=$PATH:$HOME/Library/Android/sdk/ndk-bundle

+But recently I had to use 'ls' to find a recent version of the NDK.

+    ls $HOME/Android/Sdk/ndk

+Look for the most recent version and then set the PATH to use that version.

+    export PATH=$PATH:/Users/philburk/Library/Android/sdk/ndk/25.1.8937393/

+### Installing SynthMark

 Push the executable program to your Android device.
 The “jni/Application.mk” file determines the target architecture, eg. “arm64-v8a”.